gmx-io/gmx-synthetics/scripts/multichain/verify-lz-deployments/VERIFICATION.md

 - [ ] Optional DVNs: Deutsche Telekom + Horizen (1 of 2 must verify)
 - [ ] Threshold = 3 (2 required + 1 optional)
 - [ ] Config verified for all 6 contracts × 5 destinations

+### ⚠️ Confirmation Verification (CRITICAL) — `verifyConfirmations.ts`
+- [ ] Lib addresses match endpoint.getSendLibrary() for all networks
+- [ ] Bidirectional consistency verified for all network pairs:
+  - For each pair (A → B): A's sendLib confirmations = B's receiveLib expectations from A
+- [ ] Config verified for all 6 contracts × 30 network pairs (6×5 directional pairs)

+**Why this matters:** If Network A sends with 60 confirmations but Network B expects 15, messages get stuck ("bricked") until the mismatch is fixed.
+This script queries actual values from contracts rather than comparing against hardcoded expectations.

 ### Manual Verification
 - [ ] Bytecode verified on block explorers (Arbiscan, Etherscan, etc.)